awaxye/BME547/Lectures/Lecture4Jan25.md

 git remote rm wax
 ```

+## Let's push something out to new repository
+VIM readme.md on gitbash
+add some description
+Git add, git commit

+git push wax master  (git push <remote> <branch>)

+Should now be on your github repository

 ## Feature Branch Development
 * Use branches to develop new features, fix bugs, try out new things without affecting your `master` branch.
 * A useful branch naming convention: `$USER/$FEATURE`